AadityaG-xoS/Kalvium/README.md

 3) Lok-Sabha-Share-2024.ipynb => A detailed python notebook containing the outputs and working of the python code in the Jupyter environment.

-4) election_results.csv => The Dataset scraped from the live website "https://results.eci.gov.in"
+4) Election_results.csv => The Dataset scraped from the live website "https://results.eci.gov.in"